Welcome to our digital prospectus and a special welcome to our new year 3 children.

 - ensuring online safety agreement for remote learning is adhered to.

-The school seeks to help parents to support their child’s learning at home and regularly offers workshops and information meetings to keep you fully informed of current practice.
+The school seeks to help parents to support their child’s learning at home and offers workshops and information meetings to keep you fully informed of current practice.

 Home learning will usually comprise of a spelling and reading activity (see below) plus sometimes another task dependent on current learning.
 We also have an expectation that times tables rehearsal will be embedded into your home routine.
 Children who are secure in times tables are best placed to problem solve and access maths learning across the curriculum.
 At Almond Hill, we use TTRockstars to help children have fun with learning their timetables.
 Your child will be given a log-in for this, and you can log on at home and participate in different battles and challenges against school friends and even teachers!
 Children get to choose a ‘rock name’ and through their playing they can earn coins which they can spend in the online ‘shop’ where they can buy new outfits and accessories for their avatar.